Scheduled to teach:

 David Hilliard Portfolio

-LACP Founder and Executive Director Julia Dean asks David Hilliard ten questions about is background, career in and beliefs about photography
+LACP asks David Hilliard ten questions about their background, career in and beliefs about photography

 David Hilliard: Fine art portrait photographer.
 Narrative environmental portraiture is my main area of focus.
 This entails a person/people represented in their natural environment, often implying aspects of narrative and storytelling.